mredigonda/Any-OJ-to-PDF/README.md

 * For SPOJ and AtCoder, it doesn't report the time and memory limits, since I'm planning on using vjudge, and that tells you those limits, I plan on getting people watch the limits from there, but you get the idea of how to extend this if you want to, I would, of course, welcome PRs.

-* I need support for other OJs.
+* I need support for other OJs, feel free to add yours.